-In 2020, statistics showed that of a total Belgian population of 11.492.641 inhabitants, 77.949 were living in the German-Speaking Community.
-To frame the specific situation of the German-Speaking Community and their young people, the table below provides information about the total Belgian population, the total German-Speaking Community population and the number of young people between 12 and 30 years old.
+As of 1 January 2021, statistics showed that of a total Belgian population of 11.521.238 inhabitants, 78.144 were living in the German-Speaking Community.
+To frame the specific situation of the German-Speaking Community and their young people, the table below provides information about the total Belgian population, the total German-Speaking Community population and the number of young people between 10 and 30 years old, which is the official age span for young people as defined by legislation in the German-speaking Community.
 The data also show the relevant percentages and the gender balance.

 The federal ‘Belgian’ level of government only has limited competence in youth matters (e.g. some aspects of judicial youth protection), but there is no youth policy at the Belgian level.
 The Communities are competent for youth and youth policy, so it is on this level that most explicit ‘youth policy instruments’ can be found.